 Mycorrhizal fungi to protect your investment

-There are many things growers do all year round to help optimise their crop health and yield.
+Not only at time of planting, but all year round there are many things growers do to help optimise their crop health and yield.
 Yet when it comes to mother nature’s input, there are some things out of our control.
 Excess rain, flooding, drought, heatwaves, persistent winds – the elements!

-Mycorrhizal fungi are a powerful tool in protecting your investment, giving plants resilience against extreme conditions such as flooding and drought, whilst improving productivity.
+A powerful tool in protecting your investment, Mycorrhizal fungi increase soil nutrient uptake in 90% of plant species.
+This gives plants resilience against extreme conditions such as flooding and drought, whilst improving productivity.
 A healthy living soil full of living organisms (beneficial bacterial and fungi) is the foundation of a thriving farm and this is one such organism that you should consider adding to your nutrition regime.

 What are Mycorrhizal fungi?

 Mycorrhizal fungi are prevalent in natural soil.
 However, they have been depleted in many soils due to modern farming techniques, sterilising the soil of both useful and harmful organisms.

 These beneficial microbes create microscopic but far-reaching networks of long threads under the ground.
 They are a common component of fertile soil and can be found in the millions in the dirt under your feet.
 If you were to pick up a handful of soil, you would have kilometres of this invisible fungal web in your hands.

 Some species of Mycorrhizal fungi stay outside of plants, and some penetrate the plants (Ecto and Endomycorrhizal Fungi).
 Both types allow more water and nutrients to pass to the plant, and in return, the plant generates sugars for the fungi.
 Thus the symbiotic relationship of Mycorrhizal Fungi and plants exists to allow both organisms to thrive.

 The microscopic fungi sheath the plant roots and effectively extend them in an underground web extending their surface area hundreds of times over.